Nic Cross

-Nic Cross (born June 22, 1999) is a professional Canadian football linebacker for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Nic Cross (born June 22, 1999) is a Canadian professional football linebacker.
+He most recently played for the Hamilton Tiger-Cats of the Canadian Football League (CFL).

 Amateur career

 Regina Rams

 Cross first began his U Sports football career with the Regina Rams in 2017.
 After a strong performance in training camp, he started at sam linebacker for the Rams in their season opener and played in all eight regular season games as a rookie.
 He led the team in tackles with 33 and had 26 assisted tackles, a sack, an interception, and a forced fumble.
 He also had six solo tackles and two assisted tackles in the team's Canada West Semi-final loss to UBC.
 At the end of the season, he was named a U Sports Second Team All-Canadian and won the Peter Gorman Trophy as U Sports football's rookie of the year.
 However, the awards were removed on June 20, 2018, after it was confirmed that he had failed a drug test due to testing positive for cannabis (a banned substance at the time).
 He was also given a two-month suspension and was not eligible to return to play until January 4, 2019 (long after the 2018 season would have concluded).